-Towards a Framework for the Business Model Cohesiveness Scorecard in terms of content, structure and governance of the activity system would be essential in enabling business model innovation.
-Scholars have proposed improvements to the focus of management information systems on financial reporting.
+Towards a Framework for the Business Model Cohesiveness Scorecard

+Scholars have argued that the interdependencies of activities are central to the concept of activity systems and provide insights into how business models evolve over time as the external market or technologies change.
+Therefore, understanding the architecture of the business model in terms of content, structure and governance of the activity system would be essential in enabling business model innovation.
+Scholars have proposed improvements to the focus of management information systems on financially focused reporting.
 One of the well-established propositions is the balanced scorecard (Kaplan & Norton, 2006).
 The balanced scorecard enhances the focus on financial reports by including other key aspects such as the customer, the internal process and learning and growth perspectives.
 The customer measures emphasize the approach to creating value for customers.
 The internal process measures ask what processes the firms must excel in to satisfy customers and shareholders.
 Finally, the learning and growth measures focus on how to align intangible assets such as people, systems and culture to improve the critical processes.
 The balanced management of these measures would contribute to superior financial outcomes.
 More recently, scholars have extended the notion of the balanced scorecard by emphasizing the importance of alignment in order to capture synergies across the measures (Kaplan & Norton, 2006).
 Such alignment needs to include the strategy formulation process, both within and outside the boundary of the firm with external stakeholders.
 Scholars have also argued that the financial measures that are reported by firms are generally backward-looking and need to be enhanced by a strategic resources and consequences report (Lev & Gu, 2016), which would capture the essential assets that drive the performance of the business model and its execution.
-For example, the fundamental indicator might include new-customer and churn rates for telecoms firms, accident severity and frequency and policy-renewal rates for car insurance firms, and clinical trial results for biotech firms.
+For example, the fundamental indicator might include new-customer and churn rates for telecoms firms, accident severity and frequency and policy-renewal rates for car insurance firms, and clinical trial results for biotech firms12.
 Although the above approaches represent an improvement on the financial focus of most management information systems, we argue that it does not provide management with the fundamental information needed to understand and manage the evolution of the business model.